LungCellAtlas/scRNAseq_pipelines/README.md

 LCA_pipeline_testrun.sh
 For running the pipeline on your own data, download the final bash script:
 LCA_pipeline_run.sh
+For uploading to Helholtz secure server:
+cloudsend.sh
+[@LISA @THOMAS: add this script to automatically downloaded files and update path in pipeline scripts!]
 Place the scripts in the directory from where you want to set up and run the pipeline.

 ### setting up: